 You may currently know YouTube only as that place you go to watch far too many cute animal videos rather than facing your writer’s block.
 (No judgment from me; have you seen the one with the tiny hedgehog birthday party?!)

-I’ll make you a deal: for every animal video you watch, watch just one of the videos from the 15 awesome YouTube channels below.
-I guarantee your writing will be better for it.
+I’ll make you a deal: For every animal video you watch, watch just one of the videos from the 20 awesome YouTube writing channels below.

-From New York Times and USA Today bestselling author Joanna Penn (who runs the writing website of the same name), this popular YouTube channel provides tips on self-publishing, marketing, the business of being a writer, and more.
+From The New York Times and USA Today bestselling author Joanna Penn (who runs the writing website of the same name), this popular YouTube channel provides tips on self-publishing, marketing, the business of being a writer and more.

 Her upbeat personality and sense of humor make every lesson feel fun, so it’ll be easy to learn from the wisdom she shares about her own unique writing process.

 5. Vivien Reis